Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: System Model and Problem Formulation

-{\bf 1)} {\bf MIMO IBC/IMAC/IC channels with inter-BS CB}\cite{shi2009pricingmimo,liu11MISO,christensen08,venturino10,kim11}: Each cell $k$ has a single BS serving all the users $\cI_k$.
-In this case no penalty term $s(\bV)$ is needed in the objective, and the constraint set $\mathcal{V}^{q_k}$ becomes the same as the constraint set $\mathcal{V}^{k}$, which is given by the following sum-power constrained set ($\bar{P}_k$ denotes the power budget for cell $k$){ } {\bf 2)} {\bf Multicell MIMO network with intra-cell ComP and inter-cell CB} \cite{Ng10, hong12sparse}: The BSs in different cells cooperate in the precoder level, while the BSs in the same cell share the users' data and perform joint transmission.
-Each BS $q_k$ has a separate power constraint ($\bar{P}^{q_k}$ denotes the power budget for BS $q_k$):{ } This model generalizes those for the IBC model (e.g., \cite{shi11WMMSE_TSP, venturino10}), in the sense that the sum-power constraint \eqref{eqSumPower} is replaced by the set of {\it per group of antennas} power constraints.
+The BSs in different cells cooperate in the precoder level, while those in the same cell perform JP.
+Each BS $q_k$ has a separate power budget, denoted as $\bar{P}^{q_k}$: { } \!\!This model generalizes those for the IBC model (e.g., \cite{shi11WMMSE_TSP, venturino10}), in that the sum-power constraint \eqref{eqSumPower} is replaced by the set of {\it per-group of antennas} power constraints.